VishnuKumarSS/Interactive-Chat-App-Websockets/README.md

 - Dashboard with list of rooms to join

 ## 📚 What I've learned
-- Focused a lot on learning websockets and django hannels
+- Focused a lot on learning websockets and django channels
 - Learnt the MongoDB integration in python using pymongo
 - Asynchronous bi-directional communication
 - And much more...